A Shape of Light: Background

-Ushio wrote 82 tracks in total for the soundtrack.
-61 made it on the official soundtrack while 50 tracks are listenable during the movie.
-Most of the tracks are written for piano.
+Ushio composed a total of 82 tracks for the soundtrack.
+61 tracks were selected for the soundtrack, while only 50 were actually used in the film.
+The majority of the songs are composed for piano.

 The tracks' titles on the first CD consist of three letters, with exceptions of the inv titles, van(var), lvs(var) and lit(var).
 The three -letter titles are identification codes created by Ushio himself while composing the titles and which he got feedback for.
 Ushio decided that he would use his identification codes as song names instead of renaming them in order to tell the listener their possible meanings.
 Instead he wanted the listeners to come up with their own interpretations.

-Even though those codes are not arbitrary.
-So htb on the first CD stands for heart beat which is the first track on the second CD and another version of that track.
+The identification codes are not arbitrary. htb on the first CD stands for heart beat, which is the first track on the second CD and another version of that track.
 Ushio describes the inv tracks as the most important songs on the soundtrack.
 He stated that Bach's Invention is splitable in three parts as well as the movie's plot why every part got some inv tracks on it.

-Regarding the movie the inv title and their adaptions is an example of learning how to communicate and how Shōya made it throughout the movie to overcome his guilt in Elementary School and how he invented a new way of communication.
-At the final scene on the movie where Shōya and Shōko are seen visiting the Highschool's culture festival the final part of Bach's Invention is played symbolising the end of Shōya's lesson in communication.
+Regarding the movie, the inv title and their adaptions are an example of learning how to communicate and how Shōya made it throughout the movie to overcome his guilt in Elementary School and how he invented a new way of communication.
+During the final scene in the movie where Shōya and Shōko are seen visiting the Highschool's culture festival, the final part of Bach's Invention is played, symbolising the end of Shōya's lesson in communication.

-lit which is only played two times throughout the whole movie stands for Light.
-Ushio stated the movie is about reaching the light which is why the songs was played at the very end of the film.
+lit, which is only played two times throughout the whole movie, stands for Light.
+Ushio stated the movie is about reaching the light, which is why the songs were played at the very end of the film.